getodk/central-backend/docs/api.md

 To export all the `Submission` data associated with a `Form`, just add `.csv.zip` to the end of the listing URL.
 The response will be a ZIP file containing one or more CSV files, as well as all multimedia attachments associated with the included Submissions.

 If [Project Managed Encryption](/reference/encryption) is being used, additional querystring parameters may be provided in the format `{keyId}={passphrase}` for any number of keys (eg `1=secret&4=password`).
 This will decrypt any records encrypted under those managed keys.
-Submissions encrypted under manually provided keys will not be decrypted. **Note**: if you are building a browser-based application, please consider the alternative `POST` endpoint, described in the following section.
+Submissions encrypted under self-supplied keys will not be decrypted. **Note**: if you are building a browser-based application, please consider the alternative `POST` endpoint, described in the following section.

 If a passphrase is supplied but is incorrect, the entire request will fail.
 If a passphrase is not supplied but encrypted records exist, only the metadata for those records will be returned, and they will have a `status` of `not decrypted`.